Obmondo/kubeaid/README.md

 ```
 helm install -n argocd argo-cd init/charts/argo-cd

+## for access to github repos

 ```
 Add secret with a username and a password (a personal-access-token) that is valid and has access to that repo.
 ```
 kubectl create secret generic argo-cd-blackwoodseven-github --from-literal=username=KlavsKlavsen --from-literal=password='234dfaf23rf2323232323232323xxxxxxxxxxxxx'
 ```

+## for access to SSH git repos

+load configmap for ssh known hosts

 init contains argo-cd-root-app - which is installed using:
 ```